 I have always had reservations about reservations.
-On the other hand, a number of my good friends are quota- beneficiaries.
-But that doesn’t make reservations go away.
+On the other hand, a

 I still tease my mother for not marrying a scheduled caste or tribe or muslim or OBC or kashmiri pandit or even Sikh.
 She had to go on and marry an upper caste Brahmin, leaving me bereft of all quota advantages.
 There was nothing called “family planning” in those days perhaps…